Adam-Omarali/engsci/ESC190/notes.md

 You can set a pointer to 0 but accessing a value of a pointer to 0 will produce a seg fault

+### Pointer to Pointer (Not Double Pointer!!!)
+Want to make a pointer that points to an address of type int *.

 #### Pointer Arithmetic